aws-samples/aws-modernization-with-jfrog/content/1_introduction/25_workshop_next_steps.md

 - Set up our AWS account and IAM roles.
 - Provision a Cloud9 IDE instance.
-- Prepare our JFrog Platform instance.
+- Get and prepare our JFrog Platform instance.
-- Install and configure the JFrog CLI.
 - Clone our workshop GitHub repository which contains our code.

 There are two tracks for completing this workshop as follows.